 (Inc) Every business makes mistakes.
 What you do next is the difference between losing customers forever and gaining lifelong fans.

-My Comment: If there was ever a customer service crisis, the items on this list will serve you well.
+My Comment: If there is ever a customer service crisis, the items on this list will serve you well.
 I’m printing this article out, just in case!

 (GetApp) GetApp has prepared an infographic to educate small business owners about the dangers of poor customer service and ways to improve it.